Cocobassey/cocobassey/README.md

  👯 I’m looking to collaborate on challenging projects

- 🤔 I’m looking for help with internships and gigs
+ 🤔 I’m open to remote, internship and full-time opportunities :computer:

  ⚡ Fun fact: Water is dry :hand_over_mouth: